jestjs/jest/docs/CLI.md

 ### `--debug`

-Print debugging info about your jest config.
+Print debugging info about your Jest config.

 ### `--env=<environment>`